Pinyon pine (or Colorado Pine) is a short conifer usually reaching less

 Pinyon pine is beautiful for small dry gardens.
 Pinyon pine prefers part shade to start, and after a few years, full sun.

 This is a good tree for bonsai or a small yard.
 Our one gallon sized plants are usually only a few inches tall.

-Pinus edulis's foliage color is green-gray and type is evergreen.
+Foliage of Pinus edulis has color green-gray and is evergreen.

 Fruit of Pinus edulis is edible.